-Targeted antibody therapy for cancer and inflammation
+Targeted antibody-based therapy for cancer and inflammatory or autoimmune disease

-Immunotherapy with a double mechanism of action
+Immunotherapy with a unique dual mechanism of action

-Autoimmune/inflammatory diseases the next area for development
+Inflammatory/autoimmune diseases the next area for development

 Aside from cancer, the IL-1 system plays a central role in the development of a number of severe life-threatening diseases, such as inflammatory and autoimmune diseases.
 New antibodies with unique properties in terms of blocking signaling paths not only for IL-1, but also IL-33 and IL-36, which also signal with help from IL1RAP, could be used in the treatment of such diseases.

 Cantargia is in preclinical development of a new IL1RAP-targeting antibody with the candidate name CAN10.
 CAN10 is being developed with unique properties that also include a potent blockade of IL-33 and IL-36 signaling, which is beneficial for the treatment of myocarditis and systemic sclerosis.
 Cantargia’s antibody platform, CANxx, also provides future possibilities to develop unique IL1RAP-targeting antibodies for treatment of other diseases as well.